 Electricity is the blood of our modern world and we can’t function for more than a few hours without power.
-We take it for granted and we assume that electricity will always be part of our life, and we somehow forgot that our ancestors managed to live well-enough without power.
+We take it for granted and we assume that electricity will always be part of our life.
+Somehow. we forgot that our ancestors managed to live well-enough without power.

-This world will be a different place without the commodities of electricity and for some, it would be impossible to function and survive without power.
+This world will be a different place without the commodities of electricity.
+For some, it would be impossible to function and survive without power.
 It won’t be easy, but there will always be solutions for those who want to find their way in a darkened world.
 This article will provide you with a glance at what you can expect your daily life to be without power compared to how it is today.

 Currency and transactions

 With power – ATMs are everywhere these days and we can have access to our money in an instant.
-We are also using credit cards to close a transaction and it seems that paper money will soon be a thing of the past.
-Not to mention that virtual money like Bitcoin is becoming more and more popular and some people put their thrust in this virtual currency.
+We are also using credit cards to close a transaction.
+It seems that paper money will soon be a thing of the past.
+Not to mention that virtual money like Bitcoin is becoming more and more popular.
+Strangely enough, some people put their thrust in this virtual currency.

 Without power – You would need cash in numerous nominations for short-term survival of up to 2 months.
-If you are preparedness minded you should stretch your budget to last for a long period of time and you should spend your money only on supplies you need.
+If you are preparedness minded you should stretch your budget to last for a long period of time.
+You should spend your reaming money only on supplies you need.
 For long term survival, stockpiling gold and silver is a good option, while bartering using the supplies you own and the skills you have is an excellent alternative.

 Recommended article: Bartering after an economic collapse

-With power – Although technology is advancing, it seems that the world is getting sicker by the minute and the medical industry is booming.
+With power – Although technology is advancing, it seems that the world is getting sicker by the minute.
+The medical industry is booming and the sick keep feeding it.
 We are addicted to medications and we rely on AEDs, breathing machines and other medical inventions to keep us alive.
-Technology also allows us to keep a complete medical record and we have access to the entire medical history of our family.
+Technology also allows us to keep a complete medical record.
+We have access to the entire medical history of our family.

-Without power – For short-term survival you will need a 90 day medicine supply for the drugs that are critical for your survival and other doctor-supplied prescriptions for the medicine you need to stockpile.
-When it comes to long-term survival when medical aid is not available, you would have to rely on natural healing methods and use medicinal plants you can forage or grow in your garden.
-A good medical knowledge is also vital since accidents happen all the time and you should take part in as many first aid classes as you can.
+Without power – For short-term survival you will need a 90 day medicine supply for the drugs that are critical for your survival.
+The same goes for other doctor-supplied prescriptions for the medicine you need to stockpile.
+When it comes to long-term survival when medical aid is not available, you would have to rely on natural healing methods.
+Learn to use medicinal plants that you can forage or grow in your garden.
+A good medical knowledge is also vital since accidents happen all the time.
+You should take part in as many first aid classes as you can.

 With power – We go to the gas station every day and fuel is what keeps us moving.
 All the supply chains rely on fossil fuels and when the power fades, those chains will break down and the trucks will stop coming.